-"You better leave… Before you end up like myself.
+"You better leave… Before you end up like me.
 If you stay… Well, no one it's going to help you."

 Satoru said as she cleaned up the mess left by the pigman.

-Once her shift ended, she put on her mask and grab her umbrella, since the acid rain was dangerous to someone's skin.
+Once her shift ended, she put on her mask and grabbed her umbrella since the acid rain was dangerous to someone's skin.
 The gloomy day was not unusual.
 The dark atmosphere was normal.
 It's been two weeks since she saw the sun.
-And for what the news said, it would be like that for a month or less.
+And from what the news said, it would be like that for a month or less.
 Not that it mattered.
-The toxic fog withholds the light of the sun, and everyone knew how dangerous it could to stand under it for a long period.
+The toxic fog withholds the sun's light, and everyone knew how dangerous it could be to stand under it for a long period.

 The life of the city was as usual.
 Full of lifeless corpses moving from one place to another one.
 Selling pastimes with no substance.
-The bright neon letters and big commercial promising a better life if you bought some products here and there, only made someone's life worse.
+The bright neon letters and big commercials promising a better life if you bought some products here and there only made someone's life worse.
 The poor quality of life was unavoidable for many.
-Except for the small percent with careers.
+Except for the small percentage with careers.
 Those who worked in big companies or have an important last name.

 Still, it was not all sunshine and rainbows, even for them.
 A bad transaction, deal, or investment could ruin them.
 Satoru has seen it firsthand.

-But as everything good in the world, it would soon end.
+But as everything that was once good in the world, it would soon end.

 "Maybe I could find another game?
 Like Yggdrasil?"
-She whispered, still feeling the pain on her cheeks.
+She whispered, still feeling the pain in her cheeks.

 Satoru had a small bag of groceries on her.
 Normally she would ignore the homeless people.
-Not because of her being soulless, but some of them asked for money to spend on drugs.
+Not because of her being soulless but because some of them asked for money to spend on drugs.
 Or something worse.
 So, she would only give food or things like clothes or medicines.
-So with a sigh, she knelt before the small person and gave some of her groceries.
+So with a sigh, she knelt before the small person and gave him some of her groceries.